SamuelEarl/samuelearl/src/routes/blog/data-science-ml-ai/vscode-shortcut-tips/+page.svelte.md

 These are shortcuts that you can use with VSCode.
 Most of these notes are taken from "Python Data Science Handbook" and converted to VSCode.

-## Explore Objects, Modules, and Namespaces with `Ctrl` + `Space`
+## Explore Objects, Modules, and Namespaces with `Ctrl`+`Space`

-You can use the Tab key for autocompletion and exploration of the contents of objects, modules, and namespaces.
+You can use `Ctrl`+`Space` for autocompletion and exploration of the contents of objects, modules, and namespaces.

 Every Python object has various attributes and methods associated with it.
-For example, to see a list of all available attributes of an object, you can type the name of the object followed by a period (`.`) character and press `Ctrl` + `Space`.
+For example, to see a list of all available attributes of an object, you can type the name of the object followed by a period (`.`) character and press `Ctrl`+`Space`.

 Example:

 <Highlight
   language="python"
   code={`new_list = [1, 2, 3]
-new_list.<press Ctrl + Space>`}
+new_list.<press Ctrl+Space>`}
 />

 You can also narrow down the list by typing the first character or several characters of the name, and VSCode will filter the matching attributes and methods.